Westbury Cemetery

+Westbury Cemetery is 35 acres in extent.

-Westbury Cemetery is a public cemetery in Bridgetown, Saint Michael parish, Barbados.
-It is administered by the Bridgetown City Council.
+Westbury Cemetery is a public cemetery in Bridgetown, Saint Michael parish, Barbados, 35 acres in extent.
+It is administered by the local Sanitation Service Authority.
 Records date to 1877.
 It is a Commonwealth War Graves Commission cemetery and within it are the remains of nine veterans of World War I or World War II.
 Cemetery records are held by the Barbados Museum & Historical Society.